 \subsection{Mathematical Knowledge on Lipschitz Analysis and Differential Equations}

-We must use the technique of the Lipschitz analysis in the proof of our theorems repeatedly.
-However, the Lipschitz property of the solution function (defined later) for ODEs are not so known, and thus we provide knowledge on these facts in this subsection.
+We repeatedly use Lipschitz analysis in the proofs of our theorems.
+However, the Lipschitz property of the solution function (defined later) for differential equations is not well known.
+Thus, we introduce several important properties in this subsection.

-First, recall the definition of the locally Lipschitz function.
+First, recall the definition of a locally Lipschitz function.
 Let $f:U\to \mathbb{R}^N$ be some function, where $U\subset \mathbb{R}^M$ is open.
-This function is called {\bf locally Lipschitz} if for every compact set $C\subset U$, there exists $L>0$ such that for every $x,y\in C$,
+This function is said to be {\bf locally Lipschitz} if, for every compact set $C\subset U$, there exists $L>0$ such that for every $x,y\in C$,

 Because the following property is important, we present a proof in this subsection.